liquibase/liquibase-contribute-site/docs/extensions/guides/changelog-formats/serializer.md

 ### Empty Constructor

-Like all Liquibase extensions, your serializer must have an empty constructor.
+Like most Liquibase extensions, yourserializer must have an empty constructor.

 ### getValidFileExtensions()